How To Choose The Right Social Media Outlet

 If your ideal readers are business professionals or if you are trying to connect with individuals in a particular industry, LinkedIn is a must.
 It has great networking tools, groups, and is great for B2B (business to business) minded people.
 If you don’t fit within this criteria, don’t worry about LinkedIn.

 Instagram (Image Based)

 Instagram is the hot ticket among a younger demographic (between the ages of 18-34, with over 11 million users 17 and under) but more and more people are using it.
 And it is booming.
 Instagram is a fantastic way to connect with your ideal reader, but unlike Facebook, you can't simply post links - you have to include images and visuals.
-It works best for authors that have a visual element to their content and are willing to post images consistently.
+It works best for authors that are willing to post images consistently.
 We have a great post on an easy way to create images that work perfectly for Instagram, and another about a great service that we use to help schedule posts.
 We also have a great blog post that features 130+ hashtags that will help you connect with your ideal readers on Instagram.

 Pinterest (Image Based/Lifestyle)

 Again, if visuals are a big part of your content and women are your target market, Pinterest is a must.
 We have a great blog post on how to best use Pinterest for your books if that is something you are interested in.
 We also have a great article with 10 powerful ways to attract new readers using Pinterest as well as 5 ways to significantly boost your Pinterest traffic.
 Be sure to check those out!

 YouTube & Vimeo (Video)

 Did you know that YouTube is the second largest search engine in the world?
 That’s huge!
 It’s a great way for your readers to discover you and your content, especially if you use the right tags and keywords.
 If you plan on having a video blog or have a lot of video content, YouTube and Vimeo are the way to go.
 You can also use them to host all the videos you use on your own website, taking advantage of their easy embedding tools.